 Last Updated on

-There are a fair number of adventure activities as well as some which really on mean something to me.
+There are a fair number of adventure travel activities, as well as some which really on mean something to me.
 All in all, it was fun to look back on a decade of travel and determine those the best travel experiences in the world, gleaned from my own world travels.

-In 2008 I was in Cairns, Australia when I ran into professional underwater photographer Peter Mooney.
+In 2008, I was in Cairns, Australia when I ran into professional underwater photographer Peter Mooney.
 He runs an underwater photography store in Cairns and had a housing unit for my camera and lens and agreed to take me out on the Great Barrier Reef so I could experience doing real underwater photography for a day.
 It was much more difficult than I ever expected.
 I was glad I had the opportunity to try my hand at it and it is something I would love to do again—in fact, it’s experiences like this one that led me to found my own Travel Photography Academy.

 Prior to visiting Puerto Rico I had never been zip lining before and I had also never been rappelling before.
 I managed to do both in the same day.
 I also managed to ride the highest and second longest zip line in the world at the Toro Verde Adventure Park.
 Here is the video I took of the ride (I held my iPhone vertically and didn’t realize what I did until I was done)

-This sounds like an innocent enough thing, but sitting in Kowloon, watching the sunset on Hong Kong and all the lights of the skyline turn on is something which has always stuck with me.
+This sounds like an innocent enough thing, but sitting in Kowloon, watching the sunset on Hong Kong and all the lights of the skyline turn on is a travel experience that has always stuck with me.

 Deer Cave in Mulu National Park in Borneo is one of the largest single caverns in the world.
 It is also home to over 3,000,000 bats.
-It was raining most of the time I was there so the bats couldn’t go into the rainforest to feed.
-When the rains finally ended, all 3 million of them decided to leave the bat cave and head for the jungle.
+It was raining most of the time I was there, so the bats couldn’t go into the rainforest to feed.
+When the rains finally ended, all three million of them decided to leave the batcave and head for the jungle at once.
 I spent over and hour with other travelers watching this endless river of bats in the sky heading out for the night to gorge on insects.

-Unfortunately, I have no photos or video to show.
+Unfortunately, I have no photos or video to show for this travel experience.
 I didn’t have an underwater camera with me to record what happened.
 Nonetheless, jumping in the water and staring at the world’s largest fish was something I will never forget.
 There are many places around the world where you can swim with whale sharks, but I did mine in Exmouth, Western Australia.
-Regardless if you are in the Philippines, Mexico, Belize or Australia, if you get the chance to swim with whale sharks (they are filter feeders and totally harmless) do it.
+Regardless if you are in the Philippines, Mexico, Belize, or Australia, if you get the chance to swim with whale sharks (they are filter feeders and totally harmless) do it.

 The day I went bungee jumping it was only me and two small girls from India who were doing it because of the weather.
 They had you go in order of weight, so I had to go after the two little girls.
 There is no way you can chicken out after two little girls did it moments before you.

-In October 2010 I visited Grootbos, South Africa and got to get in the water with Great White Sharks.
-It is a very …..unique …experience.
+In October 2010, I visited Grootbos, South Africa and got to get in the water with Great White Sharks.
+It is a very … unique … travel experience.
 You literally get in a cage while they chum some of the most shark infested water on the planet.
-The water is extremely cold so you have to wear a thick wet suit.
+The water is extremely cold, so you have to wear a thick wetsuit.
 In the video below, I am the person in the cage closest to the camera.

 I can’t describe what it is like to swim in the jellyfish lake.
 There is nothing like it in the world.
 It is ethereal and it is surreal.
 I spent so much time in the lake that the group I was with was yelling at me to get out of the water.
 I didn’t want to leave.
 If you want to have an idea of what it is like, check out the video I made.